 However, note that some requirements such as a driving test may be waived if you present your valid driver’s license from your home country.
 In some states, this will be enough proof of your driving ability, as reciprocal agreements may exist.

 Fee Requirements for Non-U.S. Citizen Driver’s Licenses

 Driving in America is a privilege, not a right, as many states will remind you.
 Typically, a fee is required to apply for and receive a driver’s license in most states.
 Fees range from $50 Testing, replacement licenses, and other services may require further fees.

 Preparing to Receive Your Driver’s License

-While we’ve laid out the general requirements you can expect throughout the United States, it is absolutely essential that you verify the specific requirements for a driver’s license in your state.
-It’s also important to note that in some states, you’ll be required to visit a particular office location.
+While we’ve laid out the general requirements you can expect throughout the United States; you must verify the specific requirements for a driver’s license in your state.
+It’s also important to note that you’ll be required to visit a particular office location in some states.